FIRE Calculators in PKR: 4 Numbers You Actually Need

 -

 A FIRE calculator is a planning tool, not a prediction engine.
-It gives a structured estimate so you can decide savings targets, investment pace, and risk boundaries.
+It offers a structured estimate to help you set savings targets, decide investment pace, and draw risk boundaries.

-For Pakistani investors, the output is only useful when inflation and return assumptions are realistic for local conditions.
+For Pakistani investors, the output only works when inflation and return assumptions match local conditions.

 The four inputs that matter most